Shah Rukh Khan and 20 incredible women who matter

 She is a courtesan.
-Regal, exquisite, Chandramukhi has several patrons awaiting to spend their nights with her.
-The lady, however, is charmed by Devdas who objectifies and insults her no end.
-Chandramukhi knows he is a disturbed soul or (an escapist to many).
+Regal and exquisite, Chandramukhi has several patrons awaiting to spend their nights with her.
+The lady, however, is charmed by Devdas who objectifies and insults her to no end.
+Chandramukhi knows he is a disturbed soul (an escapist to many).
 Alcoholism was his getaway.
 His company was hers.
 Together they share a pious bond, that escalates further as he decides to take his leave.
 Not a happy story this is, but Madhuri Dixit and Shahrukh Khan make sure we are deeply involved.

 16. Sonia (Duplicate)

 Shah Rukh Khan is far from the male chauvinist pigs we see in Hindi films.
 Why?
 Because he woos and dates his lovely boss in Duplicate.
 Banquet manager Sonia Kapoor clearly has the upper hand, even in the relationship.
 It is adorable to see to Babloo do those sweet little things to win her attention.
 Fantastic camaraderie between Juhi Chawla and Khan drives you through this happy ride of music and comedy in Duplicate.

 Age difference?
 Not when Shahrukh Khan romances his women.
 Deepika Padukone’s Meenamma was once a damsel in distress, for all right reasons.
 Rahul rescues her but quite literally speaking, “she rescues him right back” – every single time.

 In a very commercial action romance, Shah Rukh and Deepika crusade across scenic South Indian locales weaving honeymoon goals for many.
 Sweet!